Global governance: History

 The League of Nations (founded in 1920), the predecessor of the United Nations, was one of the first organizations to promote global governance.

-While attempts of intergovernmental coordination of policy-making can be traced back to ancient times, comprehensive search for effective formats of international coordination and cooperation truly began after the end of the WWI.
-It was during that post-war period that some of the still existing international institutions (or their immediate predecessors) were founded.
+While attempts of intergovernmental coordination of policy-making can be traced back to ancient times, comprehensive search for effective formats of international coordination and cooperation began after the end of World War I. It was during that post-war period that some of the still existing international institutions (or their immediate predecessors) were founded.
 Among thinkers who made major contributions to the period discussions on the goals and forms of international governance and policy coordination were J.M.
 Keynes with his "The Economic Consequences of the Peace" and G. Cassel with his works on the post-war development of the global monetary system.

 The dissolution of the Soviet Union in 1991 marked the end of a long period of international history based on a policy of balance of powers.
 Since this historic event, the planet has entered a phase of geostrategic breakdown.
 The national-security model, for example, while still in place for most governments, is gradually giving way to an emerging collective conscience that extends beyond the restricted framework it represents.

-In its initial phase, world governance was able to draw on themes inherited from geopolitics and the theory of international relations, such as peace, defense, geostrategy, diplomatic relations, and trade relations.
-But as globalization progresses and the number of interdependencies increases, the global level is also highly relevant to a far wider range of subjects, such as climate change, environmental protection and sustainability in general.

 In the 20th century, the risks associated with nuclear fission raised global awareness of environmental threats.
 The 1963 Partial Nuclear Test Ban Treaty prohibiting atmospheric nuclear testing marked the beginning of the globalization of environmental issues.
 Environmental law began to be modernized and coordinated with the Stockholm Conference (1972), backed up in 1980 by the Vienna Convention on the Law of Treaties.
 The Vienna Convention for the Protection of the Ozone Layer was signed and ratified in 1985.
 In 1987, 24 countries signed the Montreal Protocol which imposed the gradual withdrawal of CFCs.